Balua/Balua_AIO_Tracker_V2.0/README.md

-### AIO_Tracker_V1.0 - Board still in development...
+### AIO_Tracker_V1.0 - Board with finished schematic but with open layout and still to be tested...

-#### Updated version of the original tracker found in the Balua_tracker repository with extra features and small correction
+#### Updated version of the original tracker found in the Balua_tracker repository with extra features and small corrections

 #### Features: